Phlebotomy Technician (PT)

 Evenings: Tuesday & Thursday, 5:30 PM - 8:00 PM.

-Next class starts February 27, 2018 (Depending on enrollment, start date may change)
+Next class starts Fall 2018 (Depending on enrollment, start date may change)

 Tuition and Books $1,300.00.
 One third (1/3) of tuition is due upon registration.
+Tuition must be paid in full by mid-term.
 Money orders or cash are accepted.
 Personal checks and or credit cards are not accepted.